 I find the river brings a different connection as it forges forth and runs over its rocky course.
 It is an equalizer.
 We are no longer mother and son, mother and daughter-in-law.
 Roles and ages are left behind in eddies.
 We are one on this raft.
-This rollicking river could care less about who we are, what we own, but only whether we can work in unison - right NOW!
+This rollicking river could care less about who we are and what we own, but only whether we can work in unison - right now!
 Do we have each other's backs?

 He does not miss the Merganser duck.
 Even though he just found out his car engine needs work, his pile of projects at his office only grows, and deadlines loom on Monday.
 No. He does not miss NOW - the duck, camouflaged on the edge of the river...I don't even see it until it starts flying away and he points it out.

-My eyes are opened to his river passion.
-It took this run.
+It took this run to open my eyes to his river passion.
 You can know it from reading and hearing about it, you can see pictures of colorful kayaks at crazy looking angles against whitewater, but I suspect riding the river has lessons for everyone that only the experience itself can bring alive, into the heart and depth of the soul.

 It is here at the Yough, nestled in the Laurel Highlands, where I count my blessings and revel in the truly important things which have nothing to do with cell phone texts.
 I hear his laughter resonating against the cliff walls covered in thick greenery as he jumps off a huge rock into the water.
 How blessed he is to have a good woman who will share this with him, who jumps in too, zips downstream and surfs the churning waters.
 Watching them with each other, playful, a team, pulling together, is my jewel of memory.

 Now, I've been back home and in my routine for over a week with many other happenings since my trip.
-I'm at my computer - at work, e-mails galore, struggling to catch up and to knock something, heck anything off my list, juggling house guests and demands, the phone nonstop ringing.
+I'm at my computer at work, e-mails galore, struggling to catch up and to knock something, heck anything, off my list, juggling house guests and demands, the phone rings nonstop.